Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## RequireNotZero statement

-A valid instance of an RequireNotZero statement assures that given an input of:
+A valid instance of a RequireNotZero statement assures that given an input of:

 - A: F

 the prover knows an auxiliary input:

--
+- inv: F

 such that the following conditions hold:

+- inv = 1/A
-- A \* (1/A) = 1
+- A \* inv = 1

 Notes: